vhaghani26/epigenerate/comethyl.md

                height = 4.25)
 ```

 28. Now we will explore significant ME-trait correlations.
-First, we will plot the module eigennodes vs. traits
+First, we will plot the module eigennodes vs. traits. **From this point forward**, the code serves as more of a template.
+You will need to adjust the modules to be your modules of interest and change the color coding to match the traits you have in your Sample Trait Table.

 ```
 plotMEtraitDot(MEs$bisque4, trait = colData$Diagnosis_ASD,